parksben/webpage-tunnel/demo/README.md

 ## Quick Start

-1. Start the demo server:
+1. Download the contents of this directory to local.

+2. Run the demo app in your local directory.

 ```bash
 node server.js
 ```

-2. Open http://localhost:3001 in your browser.
+3. Open http://localhost:3001 in your browser.
 You'll see:
 - **Left side**: User A's chat interface
 - **Right side**: User B's chat interface (embedded via iframe)

-3. Type messages in either side and hit "Send" to see real-time communication in action.
+4. Type messages in either side and hit "Send" to see real-time communication in action.